 Peanut Butter Blossoms

-Peanut Butter Blossoms are soft and chewy, with a crackly sugar crust and chocolate kiss.
-This easy classic cookie recipe is a must during the holidays!
+Peanut Butter Blossoms are soft and chewy cookies with a crackly sugar crust and chocolate kiss.
+This classic cookie recipe is so easy and a must during the holidays!

 Last year, during the Christmas season, I shared a photo of Peanut Butter Blossoms on Instagram.
 I had just baked them.
 They were still fragrant, warm from the oven.